hashgraph/hedera-services/hedera-node/test-clients/README.md

 - [x] Boilerplate needed to set up the test does not repeat in any other `@HapiTest` in the same class.
 - [x] If the test includes a contract call, the semantics of the function being called are described in a single sentence comment that directly precedes the call, even if that comment appears in other test in the same class.
-- [x] If the test uses `@LeakyHapiTest`, it specifies the reason for the link in the annotation attribute.
+- [x] If the test uses `@LeakyHapiTest`, it specifies the reason for the link in the annotation attribute; for example, `@LeakyHapiTest(NO_CONCURRENT_CREATIONS)` if the test depends on no other entities being created while it executes.
-- [x] If the test leaks property overrides, there no other `@LeakyHapiTest` **in the entire module** that leaks the exact same property overrides; if so, all such tests are grouped in a single test class that uses `@BeforeAll` and `@AfterAll` to manage the shared overrides and replaces the leaky annotations with `@HapiTest`.
+- [x] If the test leaks property overrides, there is no other `@LeakyHapiTest` **in the entire module** that leaks the exact same property overrides; if so, all such tests are grouped in a single test class that uses `@BeforeAll` and `@AfterAll` to manage the shared overrides and replaces the leaky annotations with `@HapiTest`.

 ## JUnit Jupiter integrations